lawrencewoodman/rulehunter/CONTRIBUTING.md

     go get github.com/vlifesystems/rulehunter

+Rulehunter uses [govendor](https://github.com/kardianos/govendor) to vendor dependencies and these are included in the repository's `vendor/` directory.

+### Reporting Issues
+If you find a an issue with the code, please report it using the project's [issue tracker](https://github.com/vlifesystems/rulehunter/issues).
+When reporting the issue please provide the version of Rulehunter (`rulehunter version`) and operating system being used.

+### Code Contributions

 To submit code contributions we ask the following:

   * Confirm that your contributions can be included via a simple [Developer Certificate of Origin](#developer-certificate-of-origin) which we use instead of a full CLA.
 This can be signed via [cla-assistant](https://cla-assistant.io/vlifesystems/rulehunter).